akifuji/academic-kickstart/content/en/home/accomplishments.md

 #  Scholarship for Studying Abroad, Awarded by Josuikai (September 2016 - May 2017)

 +++
+- Grant-in-Aid for JSPS Fellows, Awarded by Japan Society for the Promotion of Science (April 2022 - March 2024)

 - Graduate Travel Award 2022, Awarded by Society for Personality and Social Psychology (February 2022)

 - Ikushi Prize 2021, Awarded by Japan Society for the Promotion of Science (January 2022)